 - Guide 1: How to Remove "Install Java Update" Pop-ups from Windows.

-- Guide 2: Get rid of "Install Java Update" Pop-ups from Mac OS X.
+- Guide 2: Get rid of "Install Java Update" Pop-ups on Mac OS X.

-- Guide 3: Remove "Install Java Update" Pop-ups from Google Chrome.
+- Guide 3: Remove "Install Java Update" Pop-ups in Google Chrome.

 - Guide 4: Erase "Install Java Update" Pop-ups from Mozilla Firefox.